A Comprehensive Protocol Stack for Quantum Networks with a Global Entanglement Module: Proposed Quantum Network Stack

 \subsection{\bf Motivation and Justification}

 Quantum network services fundamentally rely on generating entangled pairs (EPs) between distant nodes.
 Because entanglement degrades rapidly due to decoherence, latency and fidelity are critical performance factors.
-Meeting these requirements requires not only physical-layer advances but also a protocol architecture that coordinates efficient generation strategies — such as optimized swapping and purification plans — and supports the adaptive use of resources.
+Meeting these requirements requires not only physical-layer advances but also a protocol architecture that coordinates efficient generation strategies — such as optimized swapping and purification plans — and supports adaptive resource use.

 Our stack design is motivated by the following four key requirements for scalable and robust EP generation:

 \begin{enumerate} \item \textbf{Plan Creation:} Before execution, the network must create an EP generation plan based on current resources.
 This includes (i) selecting a path between source and destination, (ii) allocating generation rates on each link, and (iii) defining a swapping order at intermediate nodes.
 These decisions determine EP latency/fidelity, formalized as a swapping tree~\cite{swapping-tqe-22}, or a purification-augmented swapping tree~\cite{qcnc-purification}.